comunica/website/pages/docs/2_modify/advanced/extending_local_version_comunica.md

 ---
-title: 'Using Local Changes to Base Comunica in Comunica Extensions'
+title: 'Linking Comunica development environment to other projects
-description: 'Guide on how to extend a local version of Comunica or use a local version of Comunica with an existing extension'
+description: 'Guide on how to use a local development version of Comunica with another local project'
 ---

 Various [extensions](https://comunica.dev/docs/modify/extensions/) of Comunica exist.
 These extensions utilize packages from the [base Comunica](https://github.com/comunica/comunica) framework and add additional packages or engine configurations.
 When working on local changes to the base Comunica and needing to use these changes in an extension, you must link your local development version of Comunica with your extension project.
 This page introduces some methods to achieve this, though other methods are possible.